praveenpuglia/praveenpuglia.github.io/src/posts/how-i-have-settled-down-to-inconsolata-for-codes.md

 ---
 layout: post
-title: How I Have Settle Down To Inconsolata For Code
+title: I Have Settle Down To Inconsolata For Code
 date: 2014-07-29
+tags: [typography, font]
 ---

 Choosing the coding font that suits your style is a difficult job.
 It has to impress you with it's curves, spaces and visual aesthetics.
 For me, there are these specific things that mattered the most.